frypatch/The-Price-of-Remembering/book/CHAPTER_02.md

 It was summer, and Kilvin’s workshop buzzed like a hive.
 Gears ticked, water bubbled, and the air swam with the tang of hot copper and grease.
 I was hunched over a delicate spring mechanism at my station, sweat beading on my neck.
 My fingers toyed with a coil of tempered brass, its bright sheen mocking me with each defiant snap.

 “If I could,” I muttered, then caught myself.
-My lips pursed as if that would hold back the frustrated edge in my voice.
+My lips pursed as if they could hold back the frustrated edge in my voice.
 My hands shifted to my notebook, and I scrawled furiously across the page.

-> “Bend just enough, like a reed.”
+> “Single coil: too stiff, hard to temper.”
 > “Snaps back hard.
-How to temper its force?”
+How to dampen its force?”
-> “Needs better mounting.”
 > “Wears out too fast.”
+> “But how to keep costs down?”

 Day after day, I chased the idea around in circles.
 My peers came and went.
 They quenched iron in oil and coaxed light from reluctant sympathy lamps.
 They watched the mechanisms fail on my table, but no one lingered, and I preferred it that way.

 It took weeks, the kind of weeks that dissolve all thought of food or rest.
 But when I worked the last refinement true, when I had closed the last tolerance to less than a hair’s width, the design sang through me.
 “The Stainless.”
-The device consisted of an elegant coil combined with a tempered brass surface that bent to punishment.
-Then, a collection of garnets smoothed gears that safely metered back the resulting force.
+A device that married a series of elegant coils to a tempered brass plate that bent to punishment.
+Within, a collection of garnets smoothed gears that safely metered back the resulting force.

 Its purpose?
 Nothing profound.
 Just to endure.

 It became a small wonder at the University.
 Students tested its limits with glee, finding it all but unbreakable.
-My first demonstration of it drew a dry laugh from Kilvin as he watched it with what I mistook for simple fondness.
+My first demonstration of it drew a dry laugh from Kilvin as he watched it with what looked like simple fondness.
 But when the laughter faded, he turned the small contraption over in his hands, inspecting every detail with those thick, deliberate fingers of his.

 “It is beautiful, Kvothe,” Kilvin said in a calming tone.
 “But beauty is never untangled from its costs.”

-I stiffened, confused.
-“Costs, Master Kilvin?
-It’s harmless.
-It can’t hurt anyone.
-It’s just a demonstration of resilience.”

-Kilvin shifted his gaze to me, his eyes shadowed beneath his heavy brow.
+“But it’s harmless,” I blurted out.

 “Harmless?” he said softly, his thumb brushing the polished brass.
-“Resilience is strength, strength is power, and power rarely keeps to itself.”
+“You made something that endures.
+That refuses to break.
+Resilience is strength, strength is power, and power rarely keeps to itself.”

 Before I could defend myself, he continued, “You are too quick, Re’lar Kvothe.
 Quick to make and quicker to solve,” he said.
 “But wisdom is slow to grow.
 Always slower than the fires of cleverness.”

-I wanted to snap back, but the weight of his words landed where I did not expect.
-My chest, my stomach, my hands.
-I felt Kilvin’s gaze press into me when I left the workshop with “The Stainless” tucked under one arm.
-Its polished surface was cool and smooth against my skin, yet strangely heavy on my heart.
+I felt the weight of Kilvin’s gaze press into me as I left the workshop with “The Stainless” tucked under one arm.

 ### * * *

-That weight followed me into the Archives the next morning.
-The stillness there always brought a kind of solace, the light filtering through narrow windows soft as a secret.
-That day, I sat with Chancellor Herma at a wide table littered with Yllish knots.
-Their cords curled like spilled ink over the desk, beautiful and beguiling.

-Herma’s hands trembled as they worked the rope, his fingers brushing over a tangle of knots like they were alive and needing soothing.
-The tremor was small at first, a faint note in the symphony of the quiet room.

-Then, snap.

-The knot came undone, loose fibers unwinding with a sharp finality.
-Herma’s breath hitched, and his shoulders tightened.
-The strands in his hands lay limp as dead snakes.
+That weight followed me into the Archives the next morning, down through the stacks and to the Scriptorium.
+There, rows of desks stretched beneath tall windows where scrivers bent over their work.
+It smelled of fresh ink and old leather.
+Quills scratched softly against parchment.
+Here was a stillness that always brought me a kind of solace.

+Near the eastern windows, I sat with Chancellor Herma.
+Between us lay several coils of ancient Yllish knots and the parchment with our translations.
+We had already spent hours deciphering the pieces and recording their meanings in Siaru, Aturan, and Tema as was proper for archival work.
+Now we needed to preserve them, recreating each twist and loop onto new rope so future archivists could verify our readings against what we had seen.

+Herma was showing me how to coax an unusually intricate loop into place when his hands trembled.
+It was a small thing at first, a faint note in the symphony of the quiet room.
+But then Herma’s grip faltered.
+The half-formed knot slipped loose, the cord spilling from his hands.
+His breath hitched.
+His shoulders hunched forward, and he pressed one hand flat against the wood as if steadying himself.

 “Master?”
 I stood, suddenly aware of the stillness my own movement disturbed.
 “Should I summon someone from the Medica?”

-Herma slowly lifted his hand as if to deliberately turn away a tide.
+Herma slowly lifted his hand as if to turn away a tide.
 “No,” he said, his voice quiet but resolute.
 He drew a deeper breath and let his fingers rest against the limp cords.
 It was a gesture of comfort, meant perhaps for them, but more likely for himself.

 “These little betrayals,” he said after a moment, his usual steady baritone only slightly rough, “are nothing new, Kvothe.
 A bit like old friends who overstay their welcome.
 Bitter draughts and black poultices are our ways of shaking hands.”